-I have been recently awarded an ERC Consolidator Grant by the European Research Council for the project "DEMIURGE: automatic design of robot swarms".
+I have been awarded an ERC Consolidator Grant by the European Research Council for the project "DEMIURGE: automatic design of robot swarms".

 My research focuses mainly on computational intelligence and in particular on the automatic design of swarm intelligence systems and multi-robot systems.

 My research interests include also metaheuristics and local search methods for combinatorial optimization.
 I am particularly interested in the application of statistical methods, design of experiments, and machine learning techniques, notably for assessing the performance of algorithms and for fine-tuning their parameters.